PyPSA/PyPSA/doc/getting_started/installation.rst

 Getting a solver for linear optimisation
 ========================================

-PyPSA passes optimisation problems for :doc:`optimal_power_flow` to an external solver.
+PyPSA passes optimisation problems for :doc:`   ` to an external solver.
 PyPSA is known to work with the free software

 - `Cbc <https://projects.coin-or.org/Cbc#DownloadandInstall>`_